-The Education and Childcare T Level is a full-time level 3 technical course.
-The course provides UCAS points to the value of 3 A Levels and gives an excellent direct progression route to further study in higher education or degree level apprenticeship.
-Written with the involvement of early years sector employers, it also leads to licence to practice as an Early Years Educator (E.Y.E.) successfully giving students the skills & qualification & experience required for employment in as a Level 3 practitioner in a range of settings.
-Students will gain a 'core' set of underpinning knowledge, concepts and skills relevant to education and care from birth to nineteen years of age.
-They will also study 'occupational specialist' content related to early years from birth to 5 years.
+The Education and Early Years T Level is a full-time level 3 technical course.
+The course provides UCAS points to the value of 3 A Levels and is an excellent direct progression route into higher education or degree level apprenticeship.
+Written with the involvement of early years employers, the qualification also leads to 'licence to practice' as an Early Years Educator (E.Y.E.) successfully giving students the skills, qualification & experience required for employment as a Level 3 practitioner in a range of early years settings.